Have questions about the Holland Symphony Orchestra?

-You should still try to arrive 20 minutes before a concert begins to allow time to park, find your seat and have time to look at the program booklet before the beginning of the concert.
+You should still try to arrive 20 minutes before a concert begins to allow time to park, find your seat and have time to look at the program online or the printed sheet passed out at the concert.

 After 5:00pm guests may park in any of the Faculty/Staff Lots at Hope College.
 Handicapped parking will be available in lot 40 off 9th St. directly behind the Jack H. Miller Center.
 (See attached map.)

-Your program book gives you very helpful information.
-There is a detailed index of our advertisers on the inside of the front cover.
-Our program book gives information for both the Holland Symphony Orchestra and the Holland Area Youth Orchestra.
+The printed program page gives you very helpful information.
 On the page for each concert, there is a list of the pieces that will be performed, along with the names of the composers, any soloists, and the musicians in the orchestra.
 If a symphony is being performed, the movements are listed so that you can follow each part of the piece and know when to clap (or when to hold your applause – see When should I clap? below).
 There is also a QR code on the printed program which will take you to the website program information.
 The online program also includes program notes, which give background information about each of the pieces and the composers; the notes give interesting and fun facts about the music including a video clip from the music director and concertmaster regarding the concert.
-The website also lists upcoming events and helps you to become acquainted with the wide variety of activities and organizations that are part of HSO.
+The website also lists upcoming events and helps you to become acquainted with the wide variety of activities and information about HSO.